Dave Wilcox: Personal life and death

 Born in the eastern Oregon city of Ontario, Wilcox had six sisters and a brother, John.
 Dave Wilcox played high school football at nearby Vale Union High School.
 He lived in Junction City, near Eugene; his sons Justin and Josh also played football for the Oregon Ducks in Eugene.
-Justin Wilcox serves as the head coach for the California Golden Bears, a former Pac-12 Conference foe of Oregon.
+Justin was the head coach at Cal from 2017 to 2025.

 Wilcox died on April 19, 2023, at the age of 80, shortly after having undergone heart surgery.